skolk/SkPublic/make100/README.md

 set up a git repo, and make a directory and file. learn how to format a git readME
 ---
+Taking it further
+Why not try to store the sensor data in a SQLite3 database, and then create a web front-end to display the data?

   make a CLI
   create a simple tensorflow
   make an android app